 Eldar Shafir is the William Stewart Tod Professor of Psychology and Public Affairs in the Department of Psychology and the Woodrow Wilson School of Public and International Affairs at Princeton University.
 His research focuses on descriptive analyses of decision making, and on issues related to behavioral economics, with an emphasis on how people make judgments and decisions in situations of conflict and uncertainty.
 Most recently, he has focused on decision making in the context of poverty and, more generally, on the application of behavioral research to policy.
 He is a member of the Russell Sage Foundation Behavioral Economics Roundtable and of the Academic Advisory Board of the Behavioral Finance Forum, a Fellow of the Canadian Institute for Advanced Research, Fellow of the Filene Research Institute, Faculty Associate of the Institute for Quantitative Social Science at Harvard University, Research Affiliate of Innovations for Poverty Action, and co-director of Ideas42, a social science R&D lab.
 He has held visiting positions, among others, at The University of Chicago Graduate School of Business, The Kennedy School of Government, The Russell Sage Foundation, The Hebrew University Institute for Advanced Studies, and Pompeu Fabra University, in Barcelona.

-Janet Vertesi is an Assistant Professor of Sociology.
+Janet Vertesi is an Assistant Professor of Sociology at Princeton University.
 As a sociologist and historian of science and technology, Janet is interested in many facets of the interrelation between science, technology and society.
 How and why do we know what we know?
 What institutions and flows of people are required to craft scientific knowledge?
 How do social norms influence the development of technology, and what happens when those technologies move or those norms change?
 Janet's research addresses these questions through many different projects.
 In her Ph.D. dissertation, she conducted an ethnography of the Mars Exploration Rover mission to understand how scientists worked with digital images to pursue scientific investigations on another planet.
 Her current research project involves a follow-up, comparative study with the Cassini mission to Saturn, where she is interested in the relationship between the social organization of spacecraft teams, their decision-making processes, and the scientific work that they accomplish.
 She has also published projects on subway maps and representations of urban space; on technology in transnational and postcolonial contexts; on GPS tracking of sex offenders; and on early modern astronomy.
 Her work is mostly ethnographic, although she is also trained in ethnomethodology, and she especially enjoy applying her sociological insights to technology development through the field of Human-Computer Interaction.
 As more and more technologies become part of our everyday lives, and as science occupies an increasingly important role in global policy debates, now more than ever it's important to understand how these tools and processes shape our contemporary experience, and to consider how we want to integrate them into our social worlds.